LeenuJain/Design_Patterns_in_Software_Development/STRUCTURAL_DESIGN_PATTERN/1_Adapter_Pattern.md

 You use a charging adapter that:
 - Converts AC to DC
 - Fits the Type-C port
-So:
-- Car expects Type-C interface
-- Wall Charger gives AC output
-- Adapter bridges this gap
+So adapter bridges this gap

 ---